Aggregating Soft Labels from Crowd Annotations Improves Uncertainty Estimation Under Distribution Shift: Related Work

 \section{Related Work}

 \paragraph{Learning from Crowd-Sourced Labels} An efficient way to collect training data for a new task is to ask crowd annotators on platforms such as Amazon Mechanical Turk to manually annotate training data.
-How to select an appropriate training signal from these noisy crowd labels has a rich set of literature (e.g. see the survey from \citealt{DBLP:journals/tacl/PaunCCHKP18}).
-Many of these studies focus on Bayesian methods to learn a latent distribution over the true class for each sample, influenced by factors such as annotator behavior~\cite{DBLP:conf/naacl/HovyBVH13,dawid1979maximum} and item difficulty~\cite{carpenter2008multilevel}, and selecting the mean of this distribution as the final label.
-However, selecting a single true label discards potentially useful information regarding uncertainty over classes inherent in many tasks, for example where items can be especially difficult or ambiguous~\cite{DBLP:conf/chi/GordonZPHB21}.
-Recent work has looked into how to learn directly from crowd-annotations~\cite{DBLP:journals/jair/UmaFHPPP21}.
-The work of \citet{DBLP:conf/iccv/PetersonBGR19} demonstrated that learning directly from crowd annotations treated as soft-labels using the softmax function leads to better out of distribution performance in computer vision.
-This line of work has been followed by~\citet{DBLP:conf/hcomp/UmaFHPPP20} and \citet{DBLP:conf/naacl/FornaciariUPPHP21} in NLP, looking at the use of the KL divergence as an effective loss.
-The survey of \citet{DBLP:journals/jair/UmaFHPPP21} provides an extensive set of experiments comparing methods for learning from crowd labels.
+How to select an appropriate training signal from these noisy crowd labels has a rich set of literature (e.g. see the survey from \cite{DBLP:journals/tacl/PaunCCHKP18}).
+Many of these studies focus on Bayesian methods to learn a latent distribution over the true class for each sample, influenced by factors such as annotator behavior~\cite{DBLP:conf/naacl/HovyBVH13,dawid1979maximum} and item difficulty~\cite{DBLP:conf/nips/WhitehillRWBM09}, and selecting the mean of this distribution as the final label.
+However, selecting a single true label discards potentially useful information regarding the uncertainty over classes inherent in many tasks, for example where items can be especially difficult or ambiguous~\cite{DBLP:conf/chi/GordonZPHB21}.
+Recent work has looked into how to learn directly from crowd-annotations~\cite{DBLP:journals/jair/UmaFHPPP21,DBLP:conf/uai/SucholutskyBCMP23}.
+The work of \cite{DBLP:conf/iccv/PetersonBGR19} demonstrated that learning directly from crowd annotations treated as soft-labels using the softmax function leads to better out of distribution performance in computer vision.
+This line of work has been followed by~\cite{DBLP:conf/hcomp/UmaFHPPP20} and \cite{DBLP:conf/naacl/FornaciariUPPHP21} in NLP, looking at the use of the KL divergence as an effective loss.
+The survey of \cite{DBLP:journals/jair/UmaFHPPP21} provides an extensive set of experiments comparing methods for learning from crowd labels.
 What has not been done is a systematic comparison of different soft-labeling methods in the out of domain setting.
-We fill this gap in this work, and propose new methods for aggregating soft-labels which yield more consistent and robust performance than previous methods without requiring new annotations or learning methods.
+We fill this gap in this work, and propose aggregation as a way to acquire more consistent and robust performance than previous methods without requiring new annotations or learning methods.
+Additionally, the work of \cite{DBLP:conf/uai/SucholutskyBCMP23} seeks to understand the impact of soft labels on representation learning, including out-of-distribution generalization, by eliciting different types of hard and soft judgements directly from crowd workers.
+Similar to \cite{DBLP:conf/iccv/PetersonBGR19}, they demonstrate that soft-labels can benefit out-of-distribution performance for image classification tasks.
+Our work adds to this by focusing on understanding out-of-distribution performance using different algorithmically acquired soft-labels from hard crowd-annotations across a diverse set of tasks and modalities.